0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 # Appendix

-These were obtained from the original paper, which also contains proofs.
+These were obtained (and slightly modified) from the original paper, which also contains the proofs.

 ### Theorem 4.2: Existence of Risk-Free Profits